First Move Wins

 “If you’re asking if Frog’s been in touch with the police, no.”

-“I’m pretty sure they will reach out soon,” Ekster said.
+“I’m pretty certain they will reach out soon,” Ekster said.
 “Make sure you’re in the room when that interview happens.”

 “Sure.
 Anything else I can do now?”

 “Keep compiling those potential buyers,” Ekster said with a little grin.
-“Dust’s been doing the same, and with the list of goodies I’ve been curating, this heist is going to bring in the big bucks.”
+“Dust’s been doing the same.
+And with the amount of goodies that I believe the North-South is hiding away, this heist is going to bring in the big bucks.”

 *